Photo Source:

 ![]() |

 Local economic conditions are driven by wealthy expatriates, who have significant cultural differences.
-And Bokoto speakers have little to defend their economy and land against continued exploitation.
+And Bokoto people have little to defend their economy and land against continued exploitation.

-Early in the project Catholic, Apostolic and Cooperation churches all joined the effort.
-These pastors and congregations volunteered, provided translators and community checked excerpts for clarity and understanding.
-By the end of December 2011, they finished Luke and scheduled production for the "JESUS" film.
+Early in a Bible translation project, Catholic, Apostolic, and Cooperation churches all joined the effort.
+These pastors and congregations volunteered, provided translators and community-checked excerpts for clarity and understanding.
+By the end of December 2011, they finished Luke and the JESUS Film is available.